google/zetasql/docs/pipe-syntax.md

 **Description**

-Removes listed columns from the current table, similar to [`SELECT * EXCEPT (column)`][select-except] in standard syntax.
+Removes listed columns from the input table, similar to [`SELECT * EXCEPT (column)`][select-except] in standard syntax.
 Each referenced column must exist at least once in the input table.